naoshibaikyu/superbuddn/test.md

 Shinobu: Hunter!
 You made it!
 Check it out! *points at the window*

-HunterAnnoyed: *[walks to the window]* Um...
+Hunter Annoyed: *[walks to the window]* Um...
 Yeah.
 They're... very pretty lights.

-NaoshiHappy: Aren't they, though?
+Naoshi Happy: Aren't they, though?

-HunterShocked: Think you can trace where it's coming from, Iga? ...
+Hunter Shocked: Think you can trace where it's coming from, Iga? ...
 Iga? *[sees Iga extremely tense looking at the door, which Kayorei has just entered and locked behind her]* Uh oh...

 Kayorei: *[stares at Iga and Hunter]* We are bored...
 Resistance is futile.
 You will be assimilated.